Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Personal Protective Equipment (PPE)

 Identify the personal protective equipment required for laboratory procedures.
-Consult Chapter 5 of this manual for additional information and complete Table 4 in the LSP form using the following procedure:
+Consult Chapter 5 of this manual for additional information and complete the PPE Table in the LSP form using the following procedure:

 • Identify specific work areas, materials or chemicals in the space provided under “Laboratory Operation”.